-But even if your association has a more comprehensive master policy, it won’t include any upgrades you’ve made to your unit.
+If your association has a more comprehensive master policy, it won’t include any upgrades you’ve made to your unit.
 So if you bought an expensive Sub-Zero fridge and the fanciest Bosch dishwasher you could find, and both are destroyed in a fire, the master policy won’t cover the difference between your top-of-the-line kitchen and the appliances that came with the unit.
 If you renovate your condo and put in nicer cabinets, hardwood floors, or upgraded countertops, make sure your insurance company is aware of these changes.

 If your association has a master policy and you don’t make significant changes to your condo, you still need insurance to protect your furniture, computer, jewelry and other belongings, both in your unit and your locker.
 If you have any valuables, like a wine collection, expensive jewelry, or a high-priced bicycle, make sure you buy extra insurance so they’re protected as well.
 The extra insurance is known as an endorsement, say you have $10,000 in jewellery, your basic condo insurance may only give you $2,500 back if the jewellery is stolen or destroyed in a fire.
 You can opt to pay a little more per month to cover the full amount of your contents.
 Your insurance company may require an audit with receipts and photos as proof that you have the jewellery first.

 Personal condo insurance can help with living expenses (like hotel rooms and restaurant meals if you have to move out of your condo) while it’s being repaired after damage from an insured peril, such as a fire.
 It can also replace rental income if an insured peril forces your tenant to move out while repairs are being made.